learn-co-curriculum/react-hooks-import-export/README.md

 import {colors, mascot} from './houses/Gryffindor.js'

 colors()
-// prints 'Scarlet and Gold'
+// logs 'Scarlet and Gold'
 mascot()
-// prints 'The Lion'
+// logs 'The Lion'
 ```
+Now we're going to go import ourselves to platform 9 3/4!!!!!!